HyesLee99/flight-volunteer/README.md

 # flight-volunteer

-Web-App that lists the numerous dogs which looking for volunteers to bring them to new pawrents.
+Web-App that lists the numerous dogs which are looking for volunteers to bring them to new pawrents.